R-jagiasi/BizPlanAI/README.md

 BizplanAI Developed Business Plan for Online Learning Platforms.

 ## Inspiration
 Ever had a brilliant startup idea?
 You're likely brimming with vision and dreams.
 However, when it's time to execute, the path isn't always clear.
 That’s where BizplanAI steps in - your personal AI-powered business plan architect!
-Drawing from our own startup challenges, we’ve developed this tool to simplify your journey from idea to execution, empowering aspiring entrepreneurs across India and beyond.
+Drawing from our own startup challenges, I’ve developed this tool to simplify your journey from idea to execution, empowering aspiring entrepreneurs across India and beyond.

 ## What It Does
 Introducing BizplanAI - a revolutionary AI-driven business plan creator that alleviates the hassle of starting from scratch.
 Just input your business concept, your name, budget, and intended business name into our web interface.
 Our AI handles the rest, delivering a tailored and detailed business PDF plan.
 Welcome to a new era of simplicity, efficiency, and clarity in business planning.